JakeSteam/blog-programming/_posts/2025-10-11-automating-steam-trading-cards.md

 6. Double click each in turn, and copy then paste into Idle Master Extended.

 Once submitted, Idle Master Extended will log in, show "Idle Master is connected to Steam", look up your card eligibility, and start farming cards.

+_Note: Your session will expire every 2-3 days for security, indicated by Idle Master Extended showing an "X" next to logged in status, so you'll memorise these steps pretty quickly!_

 [![Steam Community session cookies](/assets/images/2025/steam_cookies.png)](/assets/images/2025/steam_cookies.png)